QubesOS/qubes-doc/user/troubleshooting/gui-troubleshooting.md

 options=loglvl=all dom0_mem=min:1024M dom0_mem=max:4096M iommu=no-igfx ucode=scan efi=no-rs
 ~~~

+Note the `/mnt/sysimage/boot/efi/EFI/qubes/xen.cfg` path applies when running from the installer (either directly after installation, before the reboot, or by starting the installer again in recovery mode).
+On the actual installed system, the file to edit is `/boot/efi/EFI/qubes/xen.cfg` -- but it may be hard to access directly when your system won't boot.

 ## Can start VM, but can't launch any applications ##

 If you can start your VM, but can't launch any applications, then you need to fix the issues from the `VM console`, accessible from xen through: